H is for Hakluyt

 There be seen sometimes neere vnto Island huge Whales like vnto mountains, which ouerturne ships, vnlesse they be terrified away with the sound of trumpets, or beguiled with round and emptie vessels, which they delight to tosse vp and downe.
 It sometimes falleth out that Mariners thinking these Whales to be Ilands, and casting out ankers vpon their backs, are often in danger of drowning.
 They are called in their tongue Trollwal Tuffelwalen, that is to say, the deuilish Whale.

+Thus, digging into Volume 1, our first order of business is to figure out what piece of writing it appears in and who actually wrote it.
 Luckily, Project Gutenberg has transcribed all 14 volumes of The Principal Navigation, so we can find the “letter H” quote quite easily, located just a few paragraphs below that one concerning those giant Trollwal Tuffelwalen always fooling the Icelandic people.
-In fact, they’re part of the same essay: a treatise by Icelandic scholar Arngrímur Jónsson titled “A Brief Commentary on Iceland,” published just a few years earlier in 1593.
-(If this name rings any bells, it’s because this is the same “Arngrimus Ionas of Island” cited in the Hendricks House annotations.
-Things were starting to make a bit of sense.)
+In fact, they’re part of the same essay by Icelandic scholar Arngrímur Jónsson titled “A Brief Commentary on Iceland,” written in Latin and published a few years earlier in 1593.
+Of course, this is the same “Arngrimus Ionas of Island” cited in the Hendricks House annotation.
+Things were starting to make a bit of sense.

 This defense of Iceland and subsequent works were important for introducing European scholars to the ancient literature of Iceland and the richness of the manuscripts present there.
 In the context of the mounting conflicts between Denmark and Sweden, which saw both countries trying to establish historical precedents for their empire-building, it also played a formative role in the development of European nationalism, participating in the ethnographic insult and counterinsult by which European countries came to distinguish themselves in print.